 Today’s celebration has more meaning to me than the normal

 tea parties that are usually held in conjunction with Malaysia Day

 |Singing with GM BDA, Rodziah Hj.
 Morshidi.|

 Happy Malaysia Day, Sarawak!

-( This is the fourth of 16 articles as my writing contribution on what Malaysia Day means to me as a Sarawakian 2017)
+( This is the fourth of a series of articles as my writing contribution on what Malaysia Day means to me as a Sarawakian 2017)